DannyAllegrezza/learn-go/README.md

 func Println(a ...interface{}) (n int, err error)
 ```

-* [Print()](https://pkg.go.dev/fmt#Print) "Print formats using the default formats for its operands and writes to standard output.
+* [Print()](https://pkg.go.dev/fmt#Print) formats using the default formats for its operands and writes to standard output.
 Spaces are added between operands when neither is a string.
-It returns the number of bytes written and any write error encountered."
+It returns the number of bytes written and any write error encountered.

 * [Printf()](https://pkg.go.dev/fmt#Printf) formats according to a format specifier and writes to standard output.